-Here I have belting out in my head ‘Paris to Berlin and every disco I get in my heart is pumping for love.’
+Here I have belting out in my head ‘Paris to Berlin, and every disco I get in my heart is pumping for love.’
 Maybe your heart can pump out other places, places that are considered to be offbeat from the usual route of Europe.
-It may be an odd combination of cities and towns but think outside the box.
-Its ok if you are broke, down to your last dollars because these places, ever so impressive are cheap and chic.
+It may be an odd combination of cities and towns but it’s time to think out of the stock standard European itinerary.
+Its ok if you are broke, down to your last few pennies because these European cities are ever so impressive are most importantly, cheap and chic.

-This is the place to live out your inner princess as this medieval wonderland is quite simply the most picturesque walled city of Europe.
-With it’s 26 watch towers surrounding the old town, one could get lost for hours wandering around its’ cobblestoned streets and gazing upon the colourful medieval buildings and feeling like a Disney Princess (or Prince).
+Tallinn is the place to live out your inner princess as this medieval wonderland is quite simply the most picturesque walled city of Europe.
+With its 26 watch towers surrounding the old town, one could get lost for hours wandering around its’ cobblestoned streets and gazing upon the colourful medieval buildings and feeling like a Disney Princess (or Prince).

-Outside Old Town, you can explore old Soviet structures including the abandoned Linnahall right along the harbour to watch the sunset or gaze at the cruise liners leaving the port which was used in the 1980 Summer Olympics or you can check out the ultra hipster area Kalamaja and sit in one of its’ funky bars and cafes and lap up the street art and artistic flair around you in old factory buildings.
+Outside Old Town, you can explore old Soviet structures including the abandoned Linnahall right along the harbour to watch the sunset or gaze at the cruise liners leaving the port which was used in the 1980 Summer Olympics.
+Fast forwards to trendier times as you can check out the ultra hipster area Kalamaja.
+Kalamaja is home to funky bars and cafes and acts as the city’s urban canvas with its street art splashing colour on its converted old factory buildings.

-Tallinn is on the brink of change with its’ old Czechoslovakian trams given the flick to make way for new slick trams as well as fast becoming one of Europe’s hottest meccas for start up companies.
+Tallinn is on the brink of change with its’ old Czechoslovakian trams given the flick to make way for new slick trams as well as fast becoming one of Europe’s hottest meccas for a startup companies.
 It also has a carries a bit of the Scandinavian influence as some of its modern architecture being world class and forward thinking.

-With it being named as one of 2016 hottest destinations according to the travel bible Lonely Planet, this will surely be a fix on many traveling itineraries.
+With it being announced as one of 2016 hottest destinations according to the travel bible Lonely Planet, this will surely be a fix on many travelling itineraries.

 The undercover St Nicholas Market is worth a casual stroll for its street eats that it offers and its relaxed vibe.
 After seeing a queue filled with locals outside Matina, the Kurdish food stall, I decided to let my let my tastebuds have a bit of an adventure.
 I solemnly swear that this place serves up the best kebabs.
 It is actually worth visiting the city just for that.